 Because the brittle prison systems in each of those nations was unprepared for the sudden influx of thousands of violent and organized gang members, violence rose sharply inside jails.
 In response, authorities separated the gangs, but this opened up space for them to reorganize.
 In prison, for example, they are given a freedom and safety that is no longer possible on the outside.
-They frequently have access to cellular phones, computers, and television.
-As a result, MS13’s Central American branches have been able to rebuild their organizational structures from inside prisons walls, as well as expand their capacity to carry out crimes such as kidnappings, car robberies, extortion schemes, and other criminal activities.
+They frequently have access to cellular phones, computers and television.
+As a result, the MS13’s Central American branches have been able to rebuild their organizational structures from inside prisons walls, as well as expand their capacity to carry out crimes such as kidnappings, car robberies, extortion schemes and other criminal activities.

 The gang is now in its second or third generation, and the cycle appears difficult to break.
 Youth enter as they often see it as their only way through the rising violence around them.
 Entry is often equally violent, including a “13-second” beat-down that can often end in tragedy even before one’s gang-banging career gets started.
 Older members seeking to break free find internal rules they might have created keeping many of them from separating.
 Some cliques, for example, penalize desertion by killing the person.
 Even if they can break free of their membership, their tattoos have often branded them for life.

-However, some critics of the truce feared it had dangerously heightened the profile of the street gangs, and provided them with the resources necessary to exert greater influence on government institutions.
+However, some critics of the truce feared it dangerously heightened the profile of the street gangs, and provided them with the resources necessary to exert greater influence on government institutions.
 The United States was also reluctant to endorse the gang truce, increasing pressure on the MS13 since its implementation.
-In addition to designating the gang as a transnational criminal organization in fall 2012, the US imposed economic sanctions on six MS13 leaders by adding them to its Specially Designated Nationals List in June 2013.
+In addition to designating the gang as a transnational criminal organization in fall 2012, the United States imposed economic sanctions on six MS13 leaders by adding them to its Specially Designated Nationals List in June 2013.